AFLplusplus/Website/content/docs/tutorials.md

 * [https://github.com/antonio-morales/Fuzzing101](https://github.com/antonio-morales/Fuzzing101)

-If you are interested in fuzzing structured data (where you define what the structure is), these links have you covered:
+If you are interested in fuzzing structured data (where you define what the structure is), these links have you covered (some are outdated though):

 * libprotobuf for AFL++:
   [https://github.com/P1umer/AFLplusplus-protobuf-mutator](https://github.com/P1umer/AFLplusplus-protobuf-mutator)